QuentinVillotta/kobo-finance-figures-monthly/README.md

 ```
 Replace `<MM>` with the billing month (e.g., 04 for April) and `<YYYY>` with the billing year (e.g., 2025).

 ## Output
 The script generates:
 - Visualizations (e.g., total submissions, percentage usage, number of projects).
 - An Excel file with billing details.
+- A Quarto HTML report summarizing the results.
-- A ZIP archive containing all outputs.
+- A ZIP archive containing all outputs, including the Quarto report.

 ## Contribution
 Contributions to the project are welcome.
 Please fork the repository and submit a pull request with your changes.
 Ensure that you include tests for any new functionality added.